BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Verify that your seed has restored.
 1. [  ] Best practice is to repeat this with the other two potential combos of cards[^22].
 1. [  ] Delete any restored seeds after testing[^24].
-1. [  ] Do *not* yet store your MicroSD Cards.
-You'll be using them again in Steps F and G.
+1. [  ] You can store one of the MicroSD cards in your Home Storage at this point.
+1. [  ] Hold on to the other two cards, which are likely the ones you received with your Passport, for usage in Step G.

 _Any Alternative Recovery Device may be used to replace Steps D + E._